yashkunn/py-actor-manager/README.md

 #### 2. Create database
 Create a database `cinema` where will be stored entries with data about different actors and actresses.
-Create a table `actor` with corresponding columns.
+Create a table `actors` with corresponding columns.
 Now, you are ready to create a manager.

 #### 3. Create manager inside `managers.py` module
 Create `ActorManager` class that should provide **CRUD** operations.
 It should create a connection to the database inside the constructor.
 The manager should have the following methods:
-- `create` - a method that creates a new entry in the `actor` table with given properties.
+- `create` - a method that creates a new entry in the `actors` table with given properties.
 - `all` - a method that returns a list of `Actor` instances from DB
 - `update` - a method that updates properties for entry with given `id`